Saposcat/Project_2---Gemma-Diabetes/README.md

 All in all these are the methods we used and their respective libraries.
 We used pandas to read the .csv file into a DataFrame.
 We used Python to assure the quality of the data set, check value counts and check data types.
 We utilized matplotlib to create a correlation plot of the X_train variables.
 Finally we used Sklearn to run the Logistic Regression model, the Random Forest model, the train_test_splits and the accuracy scores.

 # Section 7: Data Optimization
 To optimize our data we chose to oversample and undersample our two main models (Linear Regression and Random Forest) to combat against bias and the false-negatives we were encountering.
 There was a concern with the Random Forest classifier, as it had an accuracy score of 99%, being overfit.

-Logistic Regression:
-- oversampled and undersampled
-Random Forest:
-- oversampled and undersampled
-- Concern of the Random Forest classifier being overfit
-- cross validated with hyperparameter tuning, suggested that the model was not overfit (97%)
-- but since we oversampled to the degree that we did, whether or not the model was overfit is inconclusive.
+To treat this the group cross validated the model with hyperparameter tuning which brought the accuracy score down to 97% which asuaged the concern a little bit but was still inconclusive.

 # Section 8: Conclusion
 There was debate within the group as to what model would be best for our project but ultimately we landed on using a Logistic Regression model because of it's flexibility and the fact that it provides the user with a percentage of likelihood rather than just classifying a patient as diabetic or non-diabetic.
 Althouth the accuracy score for the Logistic Regression was only 88% (in comparison to the 99% accuracy score of the Random Forest classifier), it's ability to git a percentage to a health clinician made for a more reliable model in the field.